 - Overall indoor air quality

 - Household size

 - Air pollution levels and construction around the home

-For basic 1"–3" air filters, manufacturers typically instruct you to get new ones every 30–60 days.
-If you have from light to moderate allergies, you could upgrade the air filter or change them even more regularly.
+For basic 1"–3" air filters, manufacturers typically tell you to change them every 30–60 days.
+If you have from light to moderate allergies, you could upgrade the air filter or change them even more frequently.

-Or, if you reside a more remote spot or less occupied house (like a vacation home) and there are fewer cars around, each year might be often enough.
+Or, if you reside a more remote location or less occupied house (like a vacation home) and there are fewer cars around, each year could be often enough.

-Here are averages that may help you know how regularly you should change the air filter at your residence:
+Here are averages that may help you know how regularly you should change the air filter at your house:

 - One dog or cat: every 60 days